paocorrales/rvad/README.md

 <!-- badges: end -->

-The goal of rvad is to approximates the horizontal components of the wind from radial wind measured by Doppler radar using the Velocity Azimuth Display method from [Browning and Wexler (1968)](https://journals.ametsoc.org/doi/abs/10.1175/1520-0450%281968%29007%3C0105%3ATDOKPO%3E2.0.CO%3B2).
+The goal of rvad is to approximate the horizontal components of the wind from radial wind measured by Doppler radar using the Velocity Azimuth Display method from [Browning and Wexler (1968)](https://journals.ametsoc.org/doi/abs/10.1175/1520-0450%281968%29007%3C0105%3ATDOKPO%3E2.0.CO%3B2).

 ## Installation